drodil/backstage-plugin-qeta/docs/permissions.md

 - Only author can delete their own comments
 - User cannot vote their own questions or answers
 - Only question author can mark answer as correct
+- Only moderators can review posts (mark as valid/obsolete) and view content health information
 - Except for moderators, who can do these for any post/answer/comment

 If you are using your own permission policy, you must configure the moderators using